beamaginelidar/l3cam_ros2/README.md

 - If in any case this node dies without printing `Terminating...` and `Terminated.` you might have problems with the sensors as the library might have terminated wrongly.
 If this happens, reboot the device.

-### pointcloud_stream
+### lidar_stream

-The pointcloud_stream is the node that publishes pointcloud frames if the LiDAR sensor is available.
+The lidar_stream is the node that publishes pointcloud frames if the LiDAR sensor is available.
 See the [topics](#topics) section for documentation regarding the topics each sensor topic.

 ### polarimetric_wide_stream